ess-dmsc/yuos_query/README.md

 > TEST_USER=<the username> TEST_PASSWORD=<the password> pytest
 ```

+**All these "integration tests" should be run before submitting code and semi-regularly to check that the real server's API hasn't changed.**

 **Jenkins will run the tests against the real system automatically for pull requests**